 Conversely, the knowledge exports of academia can exercise an imprint over knowledge practices in other institutional domains.
 Academe plays a central role in testing, criticizing, refining, and formalizing knowledge structures originating in other institutional arenas.
 It also has the capacity to “colonize” knowledge space and work practice in other institutional arenas, although this is a much rarer outcome.

 Test Results.
 A primary function of academe is to serve as a relatively disinterested testing site for knowledge structures generated in other institutional domains and to feedback new approaches based on these tests.
-In areas related to the public and non-profit sector, academe appears to enjoy a privileged role.
+In areas related to the public and nonprofit sector, academe appears to enjoy a privileged role.
 In areas in which profit making is a possibility, particularly if profits are large, private firms can be stronger competitors.

-Although we tend to think of academe’s role in producing test results as focused on more rationalized fields, such as biomedicine or business management, examples can be found throughout American institutional life, including in such unlikely places as the popular culture industries.
+Although we tend to think of academe’s role in producing test results as being focused on more rationalized fields, such as medicine or business management, examples can be found throughout American institutional life, including in such unlikely places as the popular culture industries.
 Within the film industry, for example, formulas have long existed for predicting a film’s success.
 One set of formulas makes predictions based on business variables, such as number of screens contracted, marketing budget, genre, release date, success rate of producers, and marquee value of directors and stars.
 Another set of formulas makes predictions based on the “emotional torque” of narratives.
 In one version of the story formula, the main structural elements are the protagonist who is attempting to reach a goal, the antagonist who places obstacles in the way of the protagonist, and the relationship character who accompanies the protagonist on his or her journey and is often not listened to.
-The story ends when the protagonist achieves or relinquishes her goal, defeats or dis defeated by the antagonist, and reconciles with the relationship character.
+The story ends when the protagonist achieves or relinquishes her goal, defeats or is defeated by the antagonist, and reconciles with the relationship character.
 The closer these things happen together, the higher the emotional power (Anders 2011).

-Academics have examined the business formula, often throwing doubt on the importance of star power, while affirming the significance of budget summer and holiday release, and the popularity of the historically highest-grossing genres (Brewer, Kelley & Jozefowicz 2001) or concluding that because of the heavily right-tailed distribution, with infinite variance, no predictions of exceptional box office success are possible (DeVany & Walls 1999).
-In recent years, more sophisticated modeling has developed in which much finer grained story elements are considered, using neural network methodologies, including, for example, locale of the setting, how well the film takes advantage of the dramatic potential of the setting, and whether or not a woman is brought into peril.
-The specific features of these empirically-derived predictive models are closely held by commercial firms, some founded by former academics and most drawing on the statistical expertise of academics or former academics (Barnes 2013; Gladwell 2006).
-A parallel case exists in the popular music industry, where firms, such as Music Xray, measure the mathematical relationships among melody, harmony, beat, tempo, rhythm, octave, pitch, chord progression, cadence, sonic brilliance, frequency to identify “hit” clusters and to predict the probable success of new songs by their closeness to one of these clusters (Gladwell 2006).
-Naturally, a major concern about these tools is that they will lead to ever greater levels of imitation in popular culture industries, rather than creativity.
+Academics have examined the business formula, often throwing doubt on the importance of star power while affirming the significance of budget summer and holiday release, and the popularity of the historically highest-grossing genres (Brewer, Kelley, and Jozefowicz 2001), or concluding that because of the heavily right-tailed distribution, with infinite variance, no predictions of exceptional box office success are possible (DeVany and Walls 1999).
+In recent years, more sophisticated modeling has developed in which neural network methodologies are used to consider much more fine-grained story elements, including, for example, locale of the setting, how well the film takes advantage of the dramatic potential of the setting, and whether or not a woman is brought into peril.
+The specific features of these empirically derived predictive models are closely held by commercial firms, some founded by former academics and most drawing on the statistical expertise of academics or former academics (Barnes 2013; Gladwell 2006).
+A parallel case exists in the popular music industry, where firms such as Music Xray measure the mathematical relationships among melody, harmony, beat, tempo, rhythm, octave, pitch, chord progression, cadence, sonic brilliance, and frequency to identify “hit” clusters and to predict the probable success of new songs by their closeness to one of these clusters (Gladwell 2006).
+Naturally, a major concern about these tools is that they will lead to ever greater levels of imitation in popular culture industries, rather than to creativity.